 Our ancient ancestors lived much differently than we do today.
 They were hunter-gatherers, living off of fish, meat, and plant foods that they gathered.
-A huge shift took place when those hunter-gatherers began farming, growing grains, and storing them so that there would be food available all year.
+A huge shift occurred when those hunter-gatherers began farming, growing grains, and storing them so that food would be available all year.

 The ‘ancestral foods’ movement – whether Paleo, low carb, or other diet tribes that eschew grains – likes to paint the picture that we should eat like our ancestors, the hunter-gatherers.
 It is a narrative that resonates with people.
 “Why did we start eating all the grains and carbs?
 Grains are full of carbs that make us fat and lazy…”

 This article hits the high points of a new paper explaining a genetic change that took place around the time that agriculture began to take off.
 The genetic variant influences our ability to utilize more carbohydrates, such as through eating grains.
 Members will see their genotype report below, plus additional solutions in the Lifehacks section.
 Join today.

 A research paper published in June 2019 casts an interesting light on how the human genome changed to deal with an increased intake of carbohydrates around the time that many populations shifted to an agriculture-based society.
 The whole paper is available (open access!) if you want to go read it.